Using Plugins

 You can install plugins via the node package manager (NPM).
 Install a plugin with the following command:

-1npm i --save-dev @wonderlandengine/plugin-cleanup-resources
+1npm i --save-dev @wonderlandengine/not-a-real-plugin

 The plugin will then appear in Project Settings > Plugins.